ntcho/KakaoTalk-Analyzer/docs/features.md

 ## Total Numbers

-*How many days of chats, messages, words and letters were sent*?
+*How many days of chats, messages, words and letters were sent?*

 ***Format***: Numbers